warp-contracts/academy/redstone-academy-docs/docs/pst/tests/preparations.md

 You can of course override them or add some more tags by passing property with `tags` key to the contract data passed to `deploy` function.

-### Connecting to the pst contract
+## 🔌 Connecting to the pst contract

 ```js
 pst = smartweave.pst(contractTxId);
 pst.connect(wallet);
 ```

 In order to perform any operation on the contract we need to connect to it.
 You can connect to any contract using SDK's `contract` method.
-But in case of pst contract it recommended to connect to contract by using `pst` method which allows to use all the functions which are specific for PST Contract implementation.
+But in case of pst contract it is recommended to connect to contract by using `pst` method which allows to use all the functions which are specific for PST Contract implementation.
 You can view it in `SmartWeave` class [https://github.com/redstone-finance/redstone-smartcontracts/blob/main/src/core/SmartWeave.ts](https://github.com/redstone-finance/redstone-smartcontracts/blob/main/src/core/SmartWeave.ts).

 We then connect our wallet to the pst contract.

-### Mining blocks
+## 🚧 Mining blocks

 As you may recall from the Elementary section, blockchain mining means adding transactions to the blockchain ledger of transactions.
-When using ArLocal we need to do it manually.
+On mainnet it means When using ArLocal we need to do it manually.
 We will add another helper function to the `_helpers.ts` file:

 ```js
 export async function mineBlock(arweave: Arweave) {